Privates (video game): Development

 The game was funded by Channel 4, in order to promote safe sex for teenage boys.
 Developer Dan Marshall compared the game to Gunstar Heroes in its design.
 He called his Google Search history when making the game "eclectic, horrific and embarrassing", saying that "if my ISP are snooping on me, they're presumably pretty concerned about my well-being", and saying that the game's artist was "constantly getting sent stuff he desperately didn't want to look at".
 He also said that his eyes were "opened" about sexual health, and realised how easy STIs were to transmit.

 The game was rejected from release on the Xbox 360 by Microsoft after being advised that it would fail peer review due to its overly sexual content.
 This decision was derided by critics, with Destructoid saying "I think it's very disturbing that we have a culture where deplorable violence is considered normal, but sex [...] is treated like something freakish and wrong".

 Reception

-The game was positively received by critics.
 Eurogamer said that it was "genuinely refreshing to experience something that gets straight to the point" about sexual health, pointing to "frightening" statistics amongst teenagers.
 Rock, Paper, Shotgun praised the game's writing and music, despite remarking on some audio issues.

 The game was criticised by a feminist blog, Hoyden About Town, for being "misogynist".
 In a counter-argument by Lewis Denby of Gamasutra, he said that the game does not try to send the message that women's genitals are "filthy and disease-ridden", but rather was a "great idea" due to its focus on sexual education, calling the article "tremendously bad reporting", but ultimately admitting that "the author has a point" and that humorous games about "serious issues" will always be open to criticism.